gammillweg/HGBExample2/README.md

 HGBExample2 is considerably more complex than HGBExample1.
-It draws the hive, has menu picks to zoom in/out, expand/contract (the size of the hive), toggle the cell ID's on/off, and show a report.  one can also move the hive about, and can pick cells which are filled with a color.
+It draws the hive, has menu picks to zoom in/out, expand/contract (the size of the hive), fill between last picks, toggle the cell ID's on/off,  and show a report.  one can also move the hive about, and can pick cells which are filled with a color.

 Zoom In/Out:  demo's change cell size.
 (And note the lines quality remains constant.)

 Expand/Contract:  demo's add/remove rings  (add/remove cells).

+Fill: demo's how to find ones way from cell to cell.

 Report: show the of number cell, roses and rose rings